rbehravesh/FluidModel/README.md

 ## Citation

-If you use this code or dataset in your research, please cite the paper:
+If you use this code in your research, please cite the paper:

 ```
 @article{behravesh2024sfc,